Accommodations & Accessibility

 The ADA does not require the University to provide an accommodation if doing so would cause an undue hardship.
 This means that the accommodation would be unduly costly, extensive, disruptive, or would fundamentally alter the nature or operation of the University.
 The ADA also permits the University to require that an individual not pose a direct threat to the individual's own health or safety as well as to that of others.

 Almost all buildings and classrooms at UIndy are accessible to students with mobility disabilities.
-Refer to the ADA Accessible Entrances layer on our interactive map for accessible entrances and parking.
-A description of each building is available in this text version.
+Refer to the ADA text version of our campus map for accessible entrances and parking.

 - Personal devices, such as wheelchairs, hearing aids or glasses.

 - Personal services, such as assistance with eating, toileting or dressing.